 Understanding the Full Potential of the East Shetland Platform

-UK frontier areas are hot again with the award of blocks for the 31st offshore licensing round.
+UK frontier areas are hot again with the award of blocks for the latest offshore licensing round.
 The East Shetland Platform abuts the mature graben axes of the North Sea rift system.
 Analysis of modern imaging applied to 3D GeoStreamer data has revealed a local working petroleum system in its large Palaeozoic structures with the potential to charge multiple targets throughout the entire sedimentary column.

 Historically, the East Shetland Platform (ESP) was dismissed as a broad and flat high, with shallow basement and few visible structures.
 Results derived from PGS GeoStreamer data over the area revealed a raft of new exploration potential.
 From 2011-2016, PGS acquired and imaged 17 200 sq. km of multisensor broadband data in UKCS quadrants 3, 8–9, 14–16.
 The GeoStreamer data clearly illuminated sub-BCU Paleozoic structures and potential closures throughout the entire Devonian to Neogene column in areas where none had been discernible before.